 - Allow it to fully cool before storing in the fridge or the freezer.

 - Store cooked bacon in an air-tight container in the fridge for a week or up to three months in the freezer.
-For the freezer, wrap it in a paper towel and then store in freezer storage.
+For the freezer, wrap it in a paper towel and then store it in freezer storage.
 I love these reusable bags from Stasher.

 - There is no need to preheat the air fryer for this recipe.